xavierb117/response-tally/README.md

 ## Modifying the code
 ### Wave 1
 Implement `tallyTopics`.
 Read the Javadoc carefully to understand what the method is meant to do.
+Make sure to compile your code each time before running it!
 ### Wave 2
 Implement `tallyTopicsFiltered`.
 Read the Javadoc carefully to understand what the method is meant to do.
+Make sure to compile your code each time before running it!